Your new email signature experience is only a few clicks away! Start your free trial today.

 <img src="https://cdn.exclaimer.com/Static2/exclaimer-logo_178x36.png" />

 It’s also recommended that you add alt text (alternative text) to any image you host.
-This way, the recipient will still be able to make sense of the image if they cannot view it.
+This way, the recipient will still be able to make sense of the image if they can’t view it.
 Adding alt text looks like this:

 <img src="https://cdn.exclaimer.com/Static2/exclaimer-logo_178x36.png" alt="Exclaimer logo"/>